rouge8/hitsearch/README.markdown

 Now you can run the server with the command `./runserver`, or populate the database with pages by running `./crawl <url> <depth>'.
 We highly recommend against crawling big sites at a large depth, because it will eat all of your RAM.
 For example, a wikipedia page with a depth of 5 will destroy your computer.

-If you want our fairly large (230+MB, 211000+ pages!) database, you can download it from <http://people.carleton.edu/~freelana/hitsearch.db>.
+If you want our fairly large (230+MB, 211000+ pages!) database, you can download it from <http://people.carleton.edu/~freelana/hitsearch.db> or run ./get-sample-database

 Once the server is running, point your browser to <http://localhost:8000> and search away!